-Bangladesh garment worker protest continues for 4th day
+Bangladesh police, garment workers clash in protests

-DHAKA, Bangladesh (AP) — Thousands of garment workers staged demonstrations to demand better wages for the fourth straight day on Wednesday, shutting down factories on the outskirts of Bangladesh’s capital Dhaka.
+DHAKA, Bangladesh (AP) — Bangladesh police fired tear gas and swung batons as thousands of garment workers demonstrated for better wages for a fourth day Wednesday, shutting down factories on the outskirts of the capital.

-The Daily Star newspaper reported that one protesting worker was shot dead and three dozen others were injured in clashes with police.
+The Daily Star newspaper said one protester was fatally shot and three dozen others were injured in clashes with police.

-Police fired tear gas and water cannons and used batons to prevent people from blocking off the road leading to Hazrat Shahjalal International Airport.
+Police fired tear gas and water cannons to prevent demonstrators from blocking the road leading to Dhaka’s Hazrat Shahjalal International Airport.
+Workers responded by hurling bricks at police and setting vehicles ablaze.

 Most Read Business Stories